Synthetixio/synthetix-subgraph/README.md

 2. [Optional] run the `npm run build:[subgraph]` task for the subgraph
 3. Deploy via `npm run deploy:[subgraph]`.
 Note: requires env variable of `$THEGRAPH_SNX_ACCESS_TOKEN` set in bash to work.

-## To deploy the Rates or Exchanger subgraphs locally at specific start blocks for testing purposes
+## To deploy the Rates or Exchanger subgraphs at different start blocks (this is especially useful for faster testing)

-1. Set the specific start blocks for the test subgraph:

-- To modify the start block for all contracts within a subgraph to be the same, simply change the UNIVERSAL_START_BLOCK in `package.json` from null to a number for the relevant subgraph and make sure to run that specific test command in step 2.
+1. To use a single start block for all contracts within the rates or exchanger subgraph, simply change the UNIVERSAL_START_BLOCK in `package.json` from null to a number for the relevant subgraph command and make sure to run the `npm run codegen:[subgraph]:test` command and it will use a single block in the yaml.

-- To modify individual contracts for the rates subgraph to have different start blocks from prod when testing: go to `mustache/templates/rates/data-sources.js` and modify the `testStartBlock` field for each contract in the `createStartBlock` method.

-- To modify individual contracts for the exchanger subgraph to have different start blocks from prod when testing: edit the rates contracts starting blocks used in the exchanger subgraph by modifying the `testStartBlock` in the `mustache/templates/exchanger/rates-differences.js` file.
-You can also modify the exchanger specific starting blocks in the `mustache/templates/exchanger/data-sources.js` file.

-2. Run the command `npm run codegen:rates:test` or `npm run codegen:exchanger:test` to activate the starting blocks you changed above.
-Using npm run codegen:rates will always use the prod block from the `createStartBlock` method.
+2. To modify individual contracts for the rates or exchanger subgraphs in prod or testing (it is recommended not to change the prod config unless adding new contracts), please change the `modify_start_blocks_for_testing.js` or the `modify_start_blocks_for_prod.js` files.
+If you modify the test files you will need to run the `npm run codegen:[subgraph]:test` command for the yaml files to be udpated.
+The `npm run codegen:[subgraph]` command will pick up any changes to the prod config.

 3. Continue from step 2 in the section `To run and deploy locally` above.